-Is It Possible to Increase Your IQ?
+Is It Posible to Increase Your IQ?

 The purpose of an IQ test is to measure how intelligent you are compared to others.
 But intelligence is a very complex concept [1] and it is culturally relative as well.